Members of the Trust

-Since September 2016, she has worked as an Educational Consultant leading a Teaching, Learning and Assessment Group for the Middlesbrough Achievement Partnership.
-This group now co-ordinates many of the priorities of the Middlesbrough Teaching School Alliances.
 She is also a PiXL (Partners in Excellence) Associate.
 She works with a number of schools in the North East offering support and guidance to school leaders to raise standards.

 She is a Governor of a large, successful Teesside Independent School, Pre-Prep through to Senior (4-18), Yarm Co-Educational Independent School.